DopierRex/OneNext/README.md

 4. A FAT16 FORMATTED 4GB SD CARD

 You will need to format a SD card to FAT16 (not FAT32).
 Please do NOT re-use your old or ordinary Next SD card, rather use a new SD card specifically for this.
-Some extra cores will only work with cards up to 4gb maximum; therefore, if you have a larger SD card, you must create a FAT16 4gb primary partition or, even better, split the SD card size into multiple partitions (explained in the following section).
+Some extra cores will only work with cards up to FAT16 4gb maximum; therefore, if you have a larger SD card, you MUST resize it to a 4GB primary partition in FAT16 file system or, even better, split the SD card size into multiple partitions (explained in the following section).

+Windows File Explorer does not work for this; there are free programs/tools for Windows, Mac or Linux to create multiple partitions on a single SD card.
+For example, to name a couple, 'EaseUS Partition Master' free edition for Windows PC or 'GParted' for Linux (amd64, or i686, i686-PAE) https://gparted.org/download.php

+Please choose the proper tool you are comfortable with or do your own research for a suitable method to partition and format your SD card correctly.

 OPTIONAL (recommended):
 You can actually have multiple drives on NextZXOS (no need for external drives or additional SD cards) by partitioning a new SD card in this way: 1st 4gb partition in FAT16,